Corruption is certainly nothing new, but as a society, we’re more aware of it and more likely to take allegations seriously.

 But you might be wondering what you can do to prevent corruption and unethical behavior from occurring in your business in the first place.
 In other words, how can you encourage business ethics and foster a culture of corporate compliance?

-1. Put your expectations in writing
+1. Put Expectations in Writing

 For starters, you need a detailed policy manual, and more specifically, a written code of conduct and/or code of ethics policy.
 Employees need to know they can look to a reference for understanding what the business expects of them.
 This needs to be done in an official, trackable policy; otherwise, your ethics and compliance efforts will have no teeth.